Ibrassow/ibrassow.github.io/_projects/a5_idl_project.md

 related_publications:
 ---

+**Abstract**: We introduce a unified learning-based framework for real-time autonomous navigation in complex environments, integrating perception and path planning into a single pipeline.
+Building upon the iPlanner, an end-to-end policy planning model originally developed for ground robots, we adapt its Bi-Level Optimization (BLO) process for efficient navigation, creating safe and dynamically feasible trajectories through an improved state representation and incorporating spatiotemporal dependencies within the network.
+Central to our approach is the application of a pre-trained Convolutional Variational Autoencoder (CVAE) which efficiently extracts crucial features from depth images and simultaneously mitigates high-frequency noise.
+The low-dimensional rich information is fused with an expanded goal representation to feed downstream planning tasks.
+We exploit the spatio-temporal sequential nature of the planning task with Long short-term memory (LSTM) networks to generate an extended sequence of keypoint paths.
+Our loss function uses the optimization process to prioritize the safety and dynamic feasibility of the paths generated.
+We train our model entirely in simulated environments, employing various data augmentation techniques to reduce the sim2real gap.
+We present the results of our ablation study for our pre-trained CVAE, trained our end-to-end pipeline, and show comparable results to iPlanner while succeeding in cases where large obstacles are present.
+Finally, we set the stage for future hardware implementation.

+Our sumitted report is available here: [Submitted Report](https://drive.google.com/file/d/1GPz8BDxt3FrRSgodKm9alad00Uupmgmz/view?usp=sharing)

+The code repository is available here (fork of baseline): [Github Repository - BabyNet](https://github.com/Ibrassow/BabyNet)

 For my [Introduction to Deep Learning](https://deeplearning.cs.cmu.edu/F23/index.html) class project, taught by Pr.
 Bhiksha Raj, we tackled the improvement of a recent paper (iPlanner [paper](https://www.roboticsproceedings.org/rss19/p064.pdf)) for real-time autonomous navigation in complex environments, integrating perception and path planning into a single pipeline.
 In particular, I focused our efforts on a specific failure case:

 <div class="row justify-content-sm-center">